harshshrotriya/LinkedIn-Snapshot/README.md

 Expected to influence users’ connection requests by 30%,

 ## Technical Implementation

 This repository contains:

-+ Product Requirement Document
+* Product Requirements Document - Comprehensive documentation of features, requirements, and success metrics
-+ React Component - Profile card component with interactive elements
+* React Component - Profile card component with interactive elements
-+ Design Assets - UI mockups and design system
+* Design Assets - UI mockups and design system
+* AI Recommendation Algorithm - BERT-based similarity matching for professional profiles
-+ more upon further development
+* More upon further development

 The implementation uses:

-+ React for the frontend
+* React for the frontend
-+ Tailwind CSS for styling
+* Tailwind CSS for styling
-+ Lucide React for icons
+* Lucide React for icons
-+ ShadCN UI components
+* ShadCN UI components
+* BERT (Bidirectional Encoder Representations from Transformers) for generating profile embeddings
+* Cosine similarity for matching profiles based on semantic similarity

-Prerequisites:
+### Prerequisites:

-+ Node.js 16+
+* Node.js 16+
-+ npm or yarn
+* npm or yarn
+* Python 3.8+ (for BERT implementation)
+* PyTorch or TensorFlow (for running BERT models)